where command uses

 The syntax of the eval expression is checked before running the search, and an exception will be thrown for an invalid expression.

 Expression characteristics Description Example Boolean results The result of an eval statement is not allowed to be boolean.
-If Splunk cannot evaluate the expression successfully at search-time for a given event, eval erases the value in the result field.
+If the expression cannot be successfully evaluated for a particular event at search-time, eval erases the value in the result field.
 Field names with non-alphanumeric characters If the expression references a field name that contains non-alphanumeric characters, the field name must be surrounded by single quotation marks.

 Literal strings with non-alphanumeric characters If the expression references literal strings that contains non-alphanumeric characters, it needs to be surrounded by double quotes; for example,

 The where command includes the following functions:

 For descriptions and examples of each function, see "Evaluation functions".